m3alem2000/columbusTour/README.md

 You should store your `.feature` files in the `<project-root>/src/test/resources/com/techelevator/cukes/` directory.
 You will find `examples.feature` is already there.

 #### Step Definitions (Glue Code)
 Your step definition files should be saved under `<project-root>/src/test/java/com/techelevator/cukes/`.
-An example step definition file named `ExampleSteps.java` is already there.
+An example step definition file named `ExampleSteps.java` is already there.# columbusTour